daaanishhh002/VALOR/README.md

 <h1 align="center">VALOR — Vision-Based Autonomous Location and Obstacle-Avoidance Robot</h1>

-An autonomous mobile robot that uses **computer vision** instead of expensive sensors for navigation and obstacle avoidance.
+An autonomous mobile robot designed to utilize **computer vision** for navigation and obstacle avoidance, eliminating the need for expensive sensors such as LIDAR.
-Built with **OpenCV, Python, and C**, and tested on a differential drive robot platform.
+This system processes visual input in real time to detect obstacles, opt safe paths, and control the robot’s movement in sparse/open outdoor environments.
+The project was undertaken as my **Final Year Engineering Project**, where I served as the **Project Head**, leading the design, development, and integration of both software and hardware components.

 ---